shoana/Plants-Vs-Zombies-Prototype/Milestone3/Milestone3/ReadME.txt

 	- Tried to implement a timer for the zombies to make the game more user friendly, will continue contructing for 	milestone 4

 Fatima Hashi:
+	- Sequence diagram for the classes using MVC
+	- All test cases required to test the model, view and controller
+	- Resturctured the gamePlay class
+	- Tried to implement a timer for the zombies to make the game more user friendly, will continue contructing for 	milestone 4